sliide/technical_task_fs/README.md

         - Provide **complete setup instructions** - don't assume we have your tools installed
         - Try to make your setup as easy to use as possible (Docker, one-command setup, etc.)
         - Include any dependencies, environment variables, or configuration needed
-    - How to run the application
+    - Details of how to run the application
-    - Technology choices and reasoning
-    - Any assumptions made
+    - Your technology choices and reasoning.
+This can also include assumptions which you have made

 2. If you have decided to use AI, a **AI_USAGE.md** file with:
     - The key prompts which you used